-The left panel of Figure 1 shows the path of mortgage interest rates since 2013.
+The left panel of Fig. 1 shows the path of mortgage interest rates since 2013.
 Rates oscillated between about 3.5% and 5% between 2013 and 2020, falling below 3% in the wake of the COVID crisis.
 In early 2022, however, they began rising sharply, following Federal Reserve monetary policy tightening, and they have been above 6% since September 2022.

 We overlay on this graph the 25th, 50th, and 75th percentiles of interest rates on outstanding FRMs, calculated from the Fannie Mae Single-Family Loan Performance sample.
-These are based on the distribution of rates across loans issued at many different times, and as such move much more slowly than does the current rate series.
+14 These are based on the distribution of rates across loans issued at many different times, and as such move much more slowly than does the current rate series.
 For example, the decline in rates that began in 2018 does not show up in the outstanding loan rate distribution until 2020.
 A consequence is that the distribution of rates on outstanding mortgages in 2022 and 2023 largely reflects the pre-2021 low-rate environment.
 Even the 75th percentile of that distribution was below 4% at the end of 2022, 2.5 percentage points below the rate then being offered on new mortgages.

 The cost of taking on a new mortgage is directly related to the gap between the currently offered rate and the rate on the existing mortgage.
-To fix ideas, consider a homeowner with a mortgage that was taken out at the past at some annual rate $R_0$ , with remaining principal P and m monthly payments remaining in the term.
+To fix ideas, consider a homeowner with a mortgage that was taken out in the past at some annual rate R_0 , with remaining principal P and m monthly payments remaining in the term.
 Suppose that the homeowner is considering moving to a new house of identical value, and converting all of his/her remaining equity into a down payment.
-This means that he will need to take out a new mortgage with principal P at new interest rate $R_1$ .
+This means that he will need to take out a new mortgage with principal P at new interest rate R_1 .
 For simplicity, assume the remaining term will be the same, m months.

-Using standard amortization formulas, the monthly payment for the existing mortgage is $P f(R_0)$ , where $f(R) \equiv \frac{R_0/12}{1-(1+R_0/12)^{-m}}$ , while the monthly payment for the new mortgage will be $P f(R_1)$ .
+Using standard amortization formulas, the monthly payment for the existing mortgage is $Pf(R_0)$, where $f(R)\equiv\frac{R_0/12}{1-(1+R_0/12)^{-m}}$, while the monthly payment for the new mortgage will be $Pf(R_1)$.
 Note that $f(\cdot)$ is increasing in R, so the new mortgage payment is higher.
-With discount rate $\delta$ , the present value of the cost of trading the former obligation for the latter is single-family-credit-risk-transfer/fannie-mae-single-family-loan-performance-data
+With discount rate δ , the present value of the cost of trading the former obligation for the latter is the same term and principal.16 This is generally low or even zero, when most mortgages are at or above the market rate, but rises above zero when rates increase in 2013, 2018, and especially 2022.
+By 2023, the average mortgage holder's payment would increase by over \$400 per month if the mortgage was re-issued at the then-prevailing rate.
+This is the cost that the homeowner would need to pay if he/she wanted to move to a home of equivalent value elsewhere.
+It creates a large disincentive to move.

-$$P\frac{f(R_1) - f(R_0)}{f(\delta)}$$
+$$P\frac{f(R_1) - f(R_0)}{f(\delta)}.$$